gateway-fm/public-docs/docs/validators/nodes/validator-clients/validators.md

 attests to the existing chain as well as produces blocks.
 It is similar to a mining software for the old POW version of ETH.

 Validator client != validator.
-Validator is a pair of (pubk, pk) that is used to sign attestations and blocks.
+A validator is a pair of (pubk, pk) that is used to sign attestations and blocks.

 Each validator client could handle multiple validators.